adambard/learnxinyminutes-docs/haxe.html.markdown

         // there is also a "ternary" if:
         (j == 10) ?  trace("equals 10") : trace("not equals 10");

-        /*
-           Finally, there is another form of control structures that operates at compile time:  conditional compilation.
+        // Finally, there is another form of control structure that operates
-         */
+        // at compile time:  conditional compilation.
 #if neko
         trace('hello from neko');
 #elseif js